 Read more about the Harmony Barber Shop on the MFL Blog.

-Main Street U.S.A. is the host for three different parades each day.
-These include the amazing Festival of Fantasy Parade, the interactive Move it!
+Main Street U.S.A. is the host for two different parades each day.
+These include the amazing Festival of Fantasy Parade and the interactive Move it!
 Shake it!
-Dance and Play it! parade, and the nighttime Main Street Electrical Parade.
-All of these parades are great ways to see characters and enjoy the atmosphere of the park!
+Dance and Play it! parade.
+Both of these parades are great ways to see characters and enjoy the atmosphere of the park!

-Main Street is the premier viewing location for Wishes! the nighttime fireworks spectacular at Magic Kingdom.
+Main Street is the premier viewing location for Happily Ever After, the nighttime fireworks spectacular at Magic Kingdom.
 Here you can watch as the sky is lit up with beautiful fireworks, and be sure to pay close attention as Tinker Bell flies over the Magic Kingdom!

 Main Street U.S.A.
 Entertainment